Thursday, January 30, 2025

 "You're up, Goon," called Allen from his desk, making no effort to hide his irritation at yet another backstage reunion.

-Sabrina offered some final encouragement.
-"You've got lots of ways to get her into a Figure Four Leglock," Sabrina said, slapping Alicia on the shoulder as she wiped the Party Perm tears from her eyes.
+"You've got lots of ways to get her into a Figure Four Leglock," Sabrina said, slapping her former student on the shoulder as she wiped the Party Perm tears from her eyes.
 "Look for a good opportunity, not the first opportunity.
 Like you said, you have one shot.
 I'll see you after."
-The veteran slapped Alicia on the shoulder a few more times before returning to her position at the showrunner's desk.

-The sound of skates carving a path down the ice played over the sound system.
-The crack of a slapshot and the blast of a horn set off the light of a revolving hockey lamp that bathed half the crowd at a time in its red glow.
+The sound of skates carving a path across the ice played over the sound system, followed by the crack of a slapshot and the blast of a horn while a red, revolving lamp bathed the crowd in its glow.

 Through the curtain.
 Roaring crowd.
 Four-thousand screaming faces, but in a good way.
-The QoW newcomer raised her scuffed wooden hockey stick and held it there, allowing the anticipation to build.
+The newcomer raised her hockey stick and held it there, allowing the anticipation to build.

 Bang

-The debuting main eventer reached up for the top rope and pulled herself up onto the ring apron in one giant step, then stepped up and over the top rope before heading to center ring.
-Alicia clutched her stick in both hands high above her head in response to the crowd's renewed cheers.
-The adulation turned to gasps and then silence as the lights above a section of bleachers to her right flickered and cut out.
+Alicia reached for the top rope and pulled herself up onto the ring apron in one giant step, pushed the top rope down and stepped over, and headed to center ring.
+She clutched her stick in both hands high above her head, drawing a renewed wave of cheers.
+The adulation turned to gasps and then silence as the lights above a section of bleachers to Alicia's right flickered and cut out.
 Another ka-chunk of what she assumed was a lighting array shutting off dimmed another section behind her.
-Shadow seeped in now from the left as those lights gave out as well.
-Two more sections followed and then the rest, plunging the arena into absolute darkness.
+Shadow seeped in now from the left as those lights turned off as well.
+Two more sections followed and then the rest, turning the arena black as pitch.

-"Her opponent, with no officially recorded weight, hailing from Parts Unknown, she is Hell's ninth layer.
-She is the eater of light.
+"Her opponent, with no officially recorded weight and hailing from Parts Unknown, she is the eater of light.
 She is the Mother of Nightmares.
-She is your reigning and defending Queens of War TV Champion, BLAAAAAAAAAAAAAAAAAACK VIIIIIIIIIIIIOOOOOOOOOLEEEEEET!!!!!!
+She is your reigning and defending Queens of War TV Champion.
+She is BLAAAAAAAAAAAAAAAAAACK VIIIIIIIIIIIIOOOOOOOOOLEEEEEET!!!!!!

-With her left hand, the champion dragged behind her long, black vinyl body bag.
-Around her neck hung the Queens of War TV Championship belt–that coveted black leather strap with the silver faceplate inlaid with gold and lettering in bold, and red steel.
-The champion crawled to the timekeeper's area.
+The champion dragged a black vinyl body bag behind her.
+Around her neck hung the Queens of War TV Championship belt.
 Alicia could see now her opponent wore what looked liked bloodstained white hospital scrubs.
-Her wrestling shoes looked worn and mismatched, but still sturdy enough.
-Black Violet rose to her feet long enough to bow her head and allow the belt to fall from her shoulders onto the table.
+Her wrestling shoes looked worn and mismatched, but sturdy enough.
+Black Violet crawled to the timekeeper's area and rose to her feet long enough to bow her head and allow the belt to fall from her shoulders onto the table.
 The timekeeper wisely shrank away from the title belt as Black Violet turned and scampered up the ring steps on her hands and feet.
 She discarded the body bag on the top step and crawled into the ring.
-Only when she reached the corner did Black Violet rise to her full stature of well over six feet tall.
-Alicia slowly backed into her corner and slung an old, tacky neon green gym bag to the canvas.
+Only when she reached her corner did Black Violet rise to her full stature of well over six feet tall.
+Alicia slowly backed into her corner and slung her old, tacky neon green gym bag to the canvas.

-She hadn't seen it at first, but as Black Violet slunk nearer, the rookie noticed something dangling from the champion's mouth.
+Alicia hadn't seen it at first, but as Black Violet slunk nearer, she noticed something dangling from the champion's mouth.
 It looked like a white cloth bag about the size of a pillowcase shut tight with a drawstring.
-Black Violet popped her jaw open and allowed the bag fall to the mat in her corner.
-She sat crouched in her corner with pale, gaunt hands wrapped tight around the middle ropes.
-The lights had come back up in the arena, but darkness still somehow clung to her.
+Black Violet popped her jaw open and allowed the bag to fall to the mat.
+The champion crouched in her corner with her gnarled, ivory-white hands wrapped tight around the blood-red middle ropes.
+Though the lights came back up, darkness still somehow clung to her.

 Ding!

-"AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA!!!" shrieked the pro wrestling banshee as she tore across the ring at the object of her torment.
+The pro wrestling banshee shrieked as she tore across the ring, "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA!!!

 "Pfffttt!" spat Alicia, blowing a cloud of 130-proof, sugary-sweet cinnamon hairspray cocktail into those dark, bloodshot eyes.
 The crowd came alive as Black Violet howled in fury.
-The straitjacketed competitor stumbled backward, clawing at her face in an effort to clear her vision.
+The straitjacketed competitor stumbled backward, clawing at her face.
 Alicia saw her window and smashed it.

-The rookie took a step forward, planted her feet and unloaded a crushing right hook directly into her ravenous opponent's midsection.
+She took a step forward, planted her feet, and unloaded a crushing right hook directly into her ravenous opponent's midsection.
 The Gut Check caught the temporarily blinded Black Violet unprepared, doubling her over and forcing her to suck air.
-The former hockey player pressed the advantage.
-Alicia tightened both hands around her weapon of choice, hauled back with a generous wind-up, and swung the heel of the wooden stick directly into her stalker's left kneecap.
+Alicia pressed the advantage, tightening both hands around her weapon of choice.
+She hauled back for a generous wind-up and swung the heel of the wooden stick directly into her nemesis' left kneecap.
 The gurgling, ragged gasps and furious shrieking turned to howls of agony as Black Violet's leg folded beneath her.
 The barest trace of a smile lifted the right corner of Alicia's lips.
-Sabrina was right: it really was fun sticking to a gameplan.
+Sabrina was right: it really was fun to have a gameplan.

 Friday, January 24, 2025